-GO AROUND/ ABORTED LANDING
+GO AROUND

-On the ground--Do not delay the decision to go around to the point that control of the landing or rollout is in jeopardy.
+Do not delay the decision to go around to the point that control of the landing or rollout is in jeopardy.
 Takeoff distances at full power are short provided that aircraft has not decelerated to a slow speed.
 Advance the throttle to full power.
 Pitch the aircraft to a normal takeoff climb attitude.
 Check for a positive rate of climb and positive aircraft acceleration.
 Recheck trim.
 Anticipate the need for considerable right rudder input as full power is applied.
 Raise the landing gear and flaps only after a safe climb has been established.